 Cash Basis

-For example: If your are completing your 2022/23 Self Assessment, and your accounts are up to 5/4/23: If you had a purchase bill dated in March 2023, which you paid in May 2023, this expense would not be allowed as a tax deduction for 2022/23 if you selected the Cash Basis option.
-The tax deduction would be allowed for 2023/24, the tax year in which the bill was actually paid.
+For example: If your are completing your 2024/25 Self Assessment, and your accounts are up to 5/4/25: If you had an expenses bill dated in March 2025, which you paid in May 2025, this expense would not be allowed as a tax deduction for 2024/25 if you selected the Cash Basis option.
+The tax deduction would be allowed for 2025/26, the tax year in which the bill was actually paid.

-On the other hand, for your fees to clients, if a fee invoice is dated March 2023, and you did not get paid by the client until May 2023, if you chose the Cash Basis, you would declare this fee on your 2023/24 tax return.
+Similarly for your fees to clients, if your fee invoice is dated March 2025, and you did not get paid by the client until May 2025, if you chose the Cash Basis, you would declare this fee on your 2025/26 tax return.

 Accruals Basis

-The Accruals Basis is the historically required basis, and is still the legally required basis for limited companies.
+The accruals basis is the historical ‘traditional’ basis, and is still the legally required basis for limited companies.

 In healthcare, the treatment and the payment are often on the same day, so in reality there is usually very little difference.